MikroElektronika/mikrosdk_click_v2/clicks/relay6/README.md

 ## Example Description

-> This example demonstrates the use of Relay 6 click board by toggling the relays state.
+> This example demonstrates the use of Relay 6 Click board by toggling the relays state.

 **The demo application is composed of two sections :**